 How AI Helps: By calculating price elasticity at the micro-market level, you can seamlessly integrate customer- and segment-specific prices, even for products they’ve never purchased, that are optimized to business goals directly into your eCommerce system.

-Step 2: Serve Up Complementary Product Recommendations
+Step 2: Serve Up Complementary Product Recommendations to Upsell

 Why it’s Different in B2B: Large companies are operating at such a complex scale – tens of thousands of products and thousands of customers – that category managers or BI tools can only provide recommendations for the top items.